 Behind the Drywall

 A striking, symmetrical Art Deco-inspired geometry peers out from this zine’s cover.
 Underneath the methodical, almost Futurist composition is something more human, however.
-An image fragment shows a woman on a horse, perhaps a vintage shot from the Calgary stampede.
+An mage fragment shows a woman on a horse, perhaps a vintage shot from the Calgary stampede.
 They are obscured by a knot of a dotted line, though, a cranky design that could easily represent dance instructions for pacing in circles or some particularly sloppy telegraphy.
-Inside, these same motifs whisper the unusual and quiet Exodus story of Calgary, Alberta and the people left in its wake.
+Inside, these same motifs whisper the unusual and quiet Exodus story of Calgary, Alberta and the people its produced.

-Once a booming frontier city awash with oil money and young greed, Calgary’s skyline shot up rapidly, its towers signaling neverending opportunity, wealth and action.
-But the past few years have seen Calgary’s young people vanish and swathes of its middle class drift from the city.
-COVID policies left soaring office buildings nearly empty.
+Once a booming frontier city awash with oil money and young greed, Calgary’s skyline shot up rapidly, its towers signalling never ending opportunity, wealth, and action.
+But, the past few years have seen Calgary’s young people vanish and swathes of its middle class are abandoning the city.
+COVID-19 policies have left soaring office buildings nearly empty.
 The details of what’s behind this shift mostly go unexplained, but this zine is more a ballad of loss and location than it is a docket of hard data.
-Behind the Drywall laments the overeager development of a city addicted to extraction and exploitation, short-sighted in its vision, but lifts up the people who are left in its wake.
+Behind the Drywall laments the overeager development of a city addicted to extraction and exploitation, short-sighted in its vision, but reaches out for the people who are left in its wake.
 Indeed, Nikki Reimer’s writing does not smack of any performative shame about the city’s shortcomings per se.
 She is instead wistful, examining the melancholy of a place where the wrong promises were made, always already impossible to keep.